 Dr. Skolnik was previously at Tetralogic Pharmaceuticals, where he was Vice President of Clinical Research and later Chief Medical Officer, and oversaw all clinical programs in oncology, infectious diseases and dermatology.
 He has held several leadership positions in Clinical Development and Medical Affairs for AstraZeneca and GSK, for both early and late stage compounds.
 Dr. Skolnik received his M.D. degree with honors from New York University and received his pediatric training at Children’s Hospital, Boston and completed his hematology/oncology training at The Children’s Hospital of Philadelphia, where he continues on staff as an Attending Physician.

-As Vice President, Commercial, Mr. Twyman has responsibility for leading INOVIO’s strategic and tactical commercial effort across the HPV-targeted, infectious diseases and immuno-oncology portfolios.
+As Senior Vice President, Commercial, Mr. Twyman has responsibility for leading INOVIO’s strategic and tactical commercial effort across the HPV-targeted, infectious diseases and immuno-oncology portfolios.
 Mr. Twyman has more than 20 years of healthcare commercial experience across multiple product categories including vaccines, pharmaceuticals, and medical devices.
 Prior to joining INOVIO, Mr. Twyman held key leadership roles including VP Marketing at Novavax, VP Marketing, Pediatric Vaccines at Merck, VP/GM Vaccines at MedImmune and SVP/GM, Biosurgery at Genzyme.

 Mr. Twyman earned an MBA in Finance from The Wharton School of the University of Pennsylvania and a Bachelor of Arts degree in Economics from Dickinson College.